drush-ops/drush/docs/dependency-injection.md

 Autowire
 ------------------
 :octicons-tag-24: 13
-Command files may inject services by adding the Drupal [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to their command class.
-This way, constructor parameter type hints determine the the injected service.
-When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) can direct AutoWireTrait to the right service.
-This Attribute is currently required when injecting Drsuh services (as opposed to Drupal services).
+Command files may inject Drush and Drupal services via [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) which is available is implemented by the base [DrushCommands](https://github.com/drush-ops/drush/blob/13.x/src/Commands/DrushCommands.php) class.
+[Constructor parameter type hints determine the the injected service](https://www.drupal.org/node/3396179).
+When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) directs AutoWireTrait to the right service.
+This Attribute is currently _required_ when injecting Drush services (not required for Drupal services).

-If your commandfile is not found by Drush, add the `-vvv` option for debug info about any service instantiation errors.
-If Autowire is still insufficient, a commandfile may omit AutowireTrait and implement its own `create()` method (see below).
+If your command is not found by Drush, add the `-vvv` option for debug info about any service instantiation errors.
+If Autowire is still insufficient, a commandfile may implement its own `create()` method (see below).

 create() method
 ------------------
 :octicons-tag-24: 11.6+

-Command files may inject services by adding a create() method to the commandfile.
-See [creating commands](commands.md) for instructions on how to use the Drupal Code Generator to create a simple command file starter.
+Command files not using Autowire may inject services by adding a create() method to the commandfile.
 A create() method and a constructor will look something like this:
 ```php
 class WootStaticFactoryCommands extends DrushCommands
 {